 Joe believed that lasting change would only take root if it was based on the truth.

-Here are two important biblical truths that relate to mental health and the heart.
+Here are three important biblical truths that relate to mental health and the heart.

 Key Truth #1: Our hearts impact our mental health more than anything else.